venveo/craft-compress/README.md

 ## Caveats & Limitations
 - Consider the Assets created by Compress to be temporary.
 Don't try to use them in Asset relation fields.
-- There's currently no way to override the filename on archives due to technical limitations.
 - There's currently nothing to purge stale archive assets, so if you have a template that queries a variable set of assets, each time the result set changes, a new archive asset will be created and the prior will not